 Although the Board has direct responsibility over various matters (such as advisory contracts and underwriting contracts), the Board also exercises certain of its oversight responsibilities through several committees that it has established and which report back to the full Board.
 The Board believes that a committee structure is an effective means to permit Board Members to focus on particular operations or issues affecting the Funds, including risk oversight.
 More specifically, with respect to risk oversight, the Board has delegated matters relating to valuation, compliance and investment risk to certain committees (as summarized below).
 In addition, the Board believes that the periodic rotation of Board Members among the different committees allows the Board Members to gain additional and different perspectives of a Fund's operations.
-The Board has established seven standing committees: the Executive Committee, the Dividend Committee, the Audit Committee, the Compliance, Bisk Management and Regulatory Oversight Committee, the Investment Committee, the Nominating and Governance Committee and the Closed-End Fund Committee.
-In addition to the foregoing standing committees, the Nuveen open-end funds also have a committee for open-end fund matters.
+The Board has established seven standing committees: the Executive Committee, the Dividend Committee, the Investment Committee, the Nominating and Governance Committee and the Closed-End Fund Committee.
 The Board may also from time to time create ad hoc committees to focus on particular issues as the need arises.
 The membership and functions of the standing committees are summarized below.
-For more information on the Board, please visit www.nuveen.com/ fundgovernance.
+For more information on the Board, please visit www.nuveen.com/fundgovernance.

 Executive Committee.
-The Executive Committee, which may meet between regular meetings of the Board, is authorized to exercise all of the powers of the Board.
-The members of the Executive Committee are Mr. Kenny (Co-Chair) Mr. Young (Co-Chair) Mr. Nelson and Mr. Toth.
+The Executive Committee, which meets between regular meetings of the Board, is authorized to exercise all of the powers of the Board.
+The members of the Executive Committee are Mr. Young, Chair, Mr. Kenny, Mr. Nelson and Mr. Toth.
 The number of Executive Committee meetings of each Fund held during its last fiscal year is shown in Appendix C.